-These combined and overlapping areas of research and theory now constitute one large interdisciplinary field with only academic departments and professional organizations sustaining demarcations of practice, disciplinary identity, and knowledge legitimization.
+These combined and overlapping areas of research and theory now constitute one large interdisciplinary field.
+Academic departments and professional organizations sustain the demarcations of practice, disciplinary identity, and knowledge legitimization.
 Media and technology theory opens up the understanding all the codes we live by: text, images, photography, film/video, TV, advertising, Internet and Web media, and the whole mediasphere in the digital environment.

 Introduction to Theory and Conceptual Models (review first):

 - Media Theory: An Introduction (Introduction, working draft of book chapter)

 - Introduction: Orientation to Media Theory and Working with Theory Today (Irvine)